Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 ## Enemies at the Gate

-{% figure [caption:"To all of my children to whom Death has passed his judgment..."] %}
+{% figure [caption:"To all of my children to whom Death hath passed his judgment..."] %}
 ![Enemies at the Gate](/assets/wr/20240519160720_1.jpg)
 {% endfigure %}